fastai/course-v3/docs/deployment_aws_lambda.md

 # AWS Lambda Deployment

 This is a quick guide to deploy your fastai model into production using [Amazon API Gateway](https://aws.amazon.com/api-gateway/) & [AWS Lambda](https://aws.amazon.com/lambda/).
-We will also use the [Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) as the framework for building the application that will interfact with the Lambda and API Gateway services.
+This guide will use the [Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) as the framework for building the application that will interfact with the Lambda and API Gateway AWS services.

-**AWS Lambda** lets you run code without provisioning or managing servers.
+**[AWS Lambda](https://aws.amazon.com/lambda/)** lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.

-**Amazon API Gateway** is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+**[Amazon API Gateway](https://aws.amazon.com/api-gateway/)** is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 ## Pricing